Contact Navigation

 Map holder

-Since many rental bikes come with saddlebags but not handlebar bags, many people find a map holder helpful so that you don’t have to keep pulling increasingly wet, sweaty paper from your pockets.
-These plastic sleeves attach to your handlebars and make for easy reference to the route maps provided by the tour operator.
+Since many rental bikes come with saddlebags but not handlebar bags, many people find a map holder helpful.
+These plastic sleeves attach to your handlebars and make it easy to reference the routes provided on the maps by the tour operator.

 Day pack